mcthuesen/MobilePay-PoS-v10/docs/api_principles.md

 **Communication security**

-MobilePay PoS version 10 uses TLS for communication security and data integrity (secure channel between the client and the API 10 servers).
-The current TLS version used with the MobilePay PoS solution is 1.2 -  Version 1.3 is finalized and will be implemented within 1-2 years - therefore clients should be able to handle the switch to 1.3 on the fly or with minimal changes.
+The MobilePay PoS V10 API uses TLS for communication security and data integrity (secure channel between the client and the backend).
+The API currently uses TLS 1.2.
+It is the integrators responsibility to plan for an upgrade to TLS 1.3, when TLS 1.2 is deprecated.

 **Integrator Authorization**